zombifier/My_Stardew_Mods/ExtraMachineConfig/README.md

 previously this was impossible because mystery boxes may contain weapons or hats, which cannot be outputted by a machine.

+(TODO: This example isn't perfect - needs limiting the trigger to only geodes/mystery boxes.
+Vanilla relies on the C# output method to filter the input, which doesn't happen here since we moved it to the byproduce)

 <details>